Journey Into The Self

 This immersive pilgrimage will be led by Corinne and Matthew Andrews, co-owners of Shraddhā Yoga.
 We are grateful to share our love of sacred India with you!

-Between us we have organized and led thirteen retreats/pilgrimages in North and South India.
+We have been organizing and facilitating retreats/pilgrimages in North and South India since 2016.
 We will draw upon our extensive local contacts, decades-long practice and study of yoga, and deep reverence for the land, culture, temples and people to create a rich and immersive experience.

 Throughout this retreat, we will visit dozens of sacred sites.
 These places have absorbed the prayers and aspirations of millions of devotees and spiritual seekers and are understood to be ‘tirthas’, or portals where spiritual energy flows into the material plane.
 Our focus in these places will be to experience this energy and open to its transformational potential.

-We will spend the next seven nights in Tiruvannamalai in relationship with holy Arunachala.
+We will spend the next seven nights in Tiruvannamalai diving into relationship with holy Arunachala.
 Arunachala is Shiva: the primordial divine consciousness that underlies everything we see and touch and think.
 The mountain radiates grace in every direction.
 It is a presence that holds us in love and a wisdom that can guide us toward self realization.
+We will stay at Triveni Ashram, which is connected with the Yogiramsuratkumar Ashram.

-We will visit yogis, swamis, and spiritual teachers who transmit the wisdom, love and grace of Arunachala Shiva in their own unique ways.
+While in Tiru ee will visit yogis, swamis, Ammas and spiritual teachers who transmit the wisdom, love and grace of Arunachala Shiva in their own unique ways.
 And we will participate in ancient sacred rituals that invoke the divine presence and create a container for going deep within ourselves to discover the truth that resides there.

 Arunachala has been a pilgrimage site for thousands of years, and offers its ancient wisdom to seekers who come to spend time in its aura.
 The most famous of these seekers was Ramana Maharshi, who arrived as a teenager and never again left the mountain.
 Others include Guhai Namasivaya, Virupaksha Deva, Yogi Ramsuratkumar, and Guru Narayana Swami.
 Each of these yogis left behind the radiance of their embodied love for Shiva in particular locations around Tiruvannamalai, and we will visit these places and taste their nectar.